Heart Shaped Chocolate Chip Cookies

 Your oven temperature matters more than you might think.
 Too hot and the edges burn before the middle sets.
 Too cool and they spread too much before setting.
 Give your oven a good 15 minutes to preheat properly.

-Sweet Heart Shaped Chocolate Chip Cookies Pin it
+Sweet Heart Shaped Chocolate Chip Cookies Save

 Sweet Heart Shaped Chocolate Chip Cookies | delishdocket.com